 The reconstruction and rehabilitation of Runway 4L-22R is a three-stage project that consists of the following components:

-The project, which was started in July, will be complete in December 2015.
+The project, which was started in 2014, has an expected completion date of December 2015.
 It will take place in three stages so that three runways will be operational at all times.
 A temporary concrete plant will be located on site at JFK to minimize the need for concrete trucks to use major nearby highways, thus reducing traffic and emissions in the neighboring areas.

 The $292 million reconstruction and rehabilitation contract is funded by the Port Authority.
 This project will impact the regional economy with the creation of more than 2,460 jobs, $146.9 million in wages, and nearly $712.3 million in economic activity.